 We know that there are many not-for-profit entities willing to work with the city council to build the social and affordable housing we need.

 It is on the public record that O Cualann engaged in the tender process for the Oscar Traynor Road site but was excluded from the process due to a requirement in the Competitive Dialogue model that demanded candidates have an annual turnover of €40 million for two of the last three financial years.

-City council officials chose a procurement model that excluded small operators and not-for-profits, a model that will result in: a) half the units constructed being sold at unaffordable prices out of the reach of many on middle incomes; b) expensive social housing in insufficient number; and c) an affordable purchase scheme that is in no way affordable.
+City council officials chose a procurement model that excluded small operators and not-for-profits, a model that would have resulted in: a) half the units constructed being sold at unaffordable prices out of the reach of many on middle incomes; b) expensive social housing in insufficient number; and c) an affordable purchase scheme that is in no way affordable.

-No clear-thinking person could view this proposal as a good one.
-We can create a better plan for the Oscar Traynor site but will have to organise the community to win it.
-To that end a new campaign has been established which is aiming to deliver a better plan, firstly by defeating the vote due to the take place next month and more generally by calling on all forces who want to see social and truly affordable housing built in the city to support our call.
+No clear-thinking person could have viewed the original proposal as a good one.
+We can now create a better plan for the Oscar Traynor site but will have to organise the community to win it.
+To that end the Oscar Traynor Road campaign will keep going with the aim of achieving a better plan and uniting all forces who want to see social and truly affordable housing built in the city.

 The Politics of the Oscar Traynor Road Development Plan